learn-co-curriculum/phase-0-final-project/README.md

 # Project: Build a Personal Website

+## Learning Objectives

+- Build a website
+- Publish a website

 ## Introduction

 You've been learning HTML, CSS, and JavaScript over the previous lessons.
 You've been